The Healthiest Thanksgiving Menu & Food Ideas

 5. Just Say "No"

-From grandma's infamous pecan pie to the neighbor's new sweet potato recipe, it is okay to just say "no" to trying all foods on the table.
+From grandma's infamous pecan pie to the neighbor's new Thanksgiving appetizer recipe, it is okay to just say "no" to trying all foods on the table.

-If guilt strikes too hard to take all offered food, politely inform them all fullness.
+If guilt strikes too hard to take all offered food, politely inform them of your fullness.
 Or, ask for a to-go piece to try out later!

 6. Freeze Leftovers

 If hosting Thanksgiving this year, enjoy those annual favorites for months to come by freezing leftovers.
-Doing so can lessen food waste and reduce guilt about having to throw away spoiling food or scarfing them down so they don't.
+Doing so can lessen food waste and reduce guilt about having to throw away spoiling food or scarfing them down so they do not.

 Truly do not want the temptation of some of the foods lingering around the house?
 Prepare take-home "turkey" bags for guests.